-At Tiffin University all first-year, first-year transfer, and undecided students are advised by a professional academic advisor called a Student Support Specialist.
-Student Support Specialists will help students to learn the academic advising process, choose classes, establish career/academic goals, and serve as a "go-to" person for all student questions or assistance.
+At Tiffin University all first-year, first-year transfer, and undecided students are advised by a professional academic advisor called a First-Year Advisor.
+First-Year Advisors will help students to learn the academic advising process, choose classes, establish career/academic goals, and serve as a "go-to" person for all student questions or assistance.

 Once a first-year student becomes a sophomore (based on credit hours), a first-year transfer student completes their first semester, or an undecided student declares an academic school they will be transitioned to a Faculty Advisor who is an expert in that student's field of study.
 Faculty Advisors are assigned by major and will assist students with learning the expectations and course requirements of their major, providing career and internship guidance, and discussing graduate school opportunities.

-Student Support Specialists and Faculty Advisors can Assist their Advisees with the Following:
+First-Year Advisors and Faculty Advisors can assist their advisees with the following: